 Born of Man and Woman

-Born of Man and Woman: Short story by Richard MathesonMany readers find this short horror story by Richard Matheson incredibly moving.
-One of its major themes is Beauty vs. Ugliness.
-The protagonist is an eight-year-old child who has been locked in a basement for most of its life because of his/her monstrous form and size.
-The child does not appear to be possessed by an evil or supernatural force.
-The child is inquisitive about the outside world, but is cruelly beaten every time he/she ventures upstairs.
+In this moving story by Richard Matheson, what appears to be a mutant eight-year-old child has been locked in a basement for most of its life because of his/her monstrous form and size.
+The child does not appear to be possessed by an evil or supernatural force and is inquisitive about the outside world.
+Sadly, it is beaten every time he/she ventures upstairs or attempts to look outside.
 The horror aspect comes from the cruelty the child suffers and the threat of impending violence if it continues.
+Themes include appearance, alienation, isolation and loneliness, desire for acceptance, cruelty, retaliation.
 More…

 Sleeping